efemeryds/NLP-technology-assignment-1/README.md

 data/
 This folder stores the original text to be parsed (`article.txt`) and the results of parsing (`spacy_parse.tsv`).

-The text is obtained from NL Times (https://nltimes.nl/2022/02/09/sources-netherlands-abolish-covid-rules-beginning-march, viewed on 10 Feb).
+The text in `article.txt` is obtained from NL Times (https://nltimes.nl/2022/02/09/sources-netherlands-abolish-covid-rules-beginning-march, viewed on 10 Feb).
 All rights reserved.